hoangnguyen2003/StockTradingDQN/README.md

 python main.py
 ```

-To backtest the trained model, you can change the `symbol` to test on different stocks and adjust the `start_date/end_date` for different time periods in `config/config.yaml`.
+To backtest the trained model, you can change the `symbol` to test on different stocks and adjust the `start_date`, `end_date` for different time periods in `config/config.yaml`.
 Run:

 ```bash
 python main.py --mode backtest